Miki Nagasawa

 Miki Nagasawa (長沢 美樹, Nagasawa Miki) is a Japanese voice actress.
 She was raised in Fukushima.
 Formerly affiliated for Haikyo, she is affiliated with Atomic Monkey.
-On anime roles, she played the eponymous character in Vampire Princess Miyu, Wedy in Death Note and Maya Ibuki in Neon Genesis Evangelion.
-In video games, she played Shelinda in Final Fantasy X and X-2, Kuyo in Genji: Dawn of the Samurai, Karin in Shadow Hearts 2, and Sleigh Presty in Super Robot Wars.
+On anime roles, she voiced the eponymous character in Vampire Princess Miyu, Wedy in Death Note and Maya Ibuki in Neon Genesis Evangelion.
+In video games, she voiced Shelinda in Final Fantasy X and X-2, Kuyo in Genji: Dawn of the Samurai, Karin in Shadow Hearts 2, and Sleigh Presty in Super Robot Wars.
 Nagasawa attended Nan Desu Kan in 2009.